 Each Shark has their own sense of inclination regarding their interest in a venture.
 Many factors are involved in the decision-making process, from the product to the business model; everything is considered.

-- Barbara Corcoran has made the fewest deals, totaling 123, and has invested the least money among all the sharks.
+- Barbara Corcoran has made fewer deals, totaling 123, and has invested the least money among all the sharks.
 However, Barbara, the least active shark, is still the most reliable when it comes to following through on a deal.
+She has one of the highest follow-through rates.

 Shark Tank’s Biggest Numbers

-Zero Pollution Motors secured the largest on-screen deal in Shark Tank history, worth $5 million.
+Zero Pollution Motors secured the largest on-screen deal in Shark Tank history, worth $5 million from Robert Herjavec.
 However, this deal did not go as planned off the show.

 Kevin O’Leary, aka Mr. Wonderful, made the largest investment that was finalized in real life.
 He offered $2.5 million to Zipz Wine, a single-serve, portable packaged wine.